Are Cavoodles Good Family Dogs? The Complete Guide for Australian Families

 Written by Marine Ponchaut

-Marine is the founder of WoofSpark in Cessnock, NSW.
-Over 15+ years, she’s helped hundreds of families choose, prepare for, and raise their Cavoodles.
+Marine is the founder of WoofSpark in Cessnock, NSW. since 2019, she’s helped hundreds of families choose, prepare for, and raise their Cavoodles.
 Her team has groomed 3,248 Cavoodles—many of whom Marine has known since they were puppies.

 More about Marine Ponchaut →